Ash

 One of the trickiest bridges to cross with AI is hallucination.
 When you search a query our AI models will find you anything and everything that comes close to your query.

-For most search queries, A 93% match would rank 1st on the list and a 92% match would rank 2nd, which is exactly how you’d like it to behave.
 But for some queries, a 20% match to your query is still considered a Rank 1 result since there’s nothing better to find.
 But humans don’t like that result and would rather be told that there’s no match.

 Contextual Addition to File Zones